 - a.
-In the case of individuals, the first COP 460 million (USD 149,000) of the value of the house of residency of the taxpayer provided that it is taxable; and - b.
-50% of the assets that are subject to the complementary regularization tax created for 2019
+In the case of individuals, the first 13.500 UVT (approx. COP 480.6 million or USD 143,490) of the value of the house of residency of the taxpayer provided that it is taxable; and - b.
+50% of the assets that are subject to the complementary regularization tax 2019 that have been declared in the FY2020 and that have been repatriated to Colombia and invested permanently in the country

 In this edition of the NET the triggering event and the dates in which the obligation to pay the tax arises are separated.
-Therefore, for NET taxpayers the NET base for 2020 and 2021 may increase or decrease with respect to the original tax base determined for 2019 only by 25% of the previous year's inflation rate.
+Therefore, for NET taxpayers the NET base for 2021 may increase or decrease with respect to the original tax base determined for 2020 only by 25% of the previous year's inflation rate.